ON THIS PAGE: You will learn about the different types of treatments doctors use for children with cancer. Use the menu to see other pages.

 Each of these therapies is discussed below in more detail.
 A person may receive 1 type of systemic therapy at a time or a combination of systemic therapies given at the same time.
 They can also be given as part of a treatment plan that includes surgery and/or radiation therapy.

 The medications used to treat cancer are continually being evaluated.
 Talking with your child’s doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
-It is important to let you doctor know if you are taking any other prescription or over-the-counter medications or supplements.
+It is important to let your child's doctor know if they are taking any other prescription or over-the-counter medications or supplements.
 Herbs, supplements, and other drugs can interact with cancer medications.
-Learn more about your child’s prescriptions by using searchable drug databases.
+Learn more about your child’s prescriptionsby using searchable drug databases.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.